shinzonetwork/shinzo-host-client/adr/01-HostApplicationDesign.md

 iii) There must be a means via which subscribers can receive the data they have paid for iv) Subscribers must be cut off from receiving new data once their funds run out
-v) Hosts will need a mechanism to query and find out the views that can be hosted so that they can make informed decisions on which views to host
+v) Hosts will need a mechanism to query and find out the views that can be hosted so that they can make informed decisions on which views to host vi) In order to write to views, a node must be added to the Host group on SourceHub; this gets done by ShinzoHub during the registration phase

 ## Decision